-OCEAN STUDIES $(\uparrow \underline{\text{Top}} \uparrow)$
+OCEAN STUDIES $(\uparrow \underline{\mathsf{Top}} \uparrow)$

-OC101 : Introduction to Ocean Science - An introduction to the concepts of physical, geological, chemical, and biological ocean science.
+OC101: Introduction to Ocean Science - An introduction to the concepts of physical, geological, chemical, and biological ocean science.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab.
 2, Cr.
 3.

 OC210 : Physical Oceanography - An introduction to ocean circulation and physical aspects of the ocean's water.
 Ocean physics exerts important controls on marine life so this course is designed for all students interested in the ocean as a system.
 Rec.
 3, Lab 3, Cr.
-4
+4 progress through the series.

-OS001 : OS Seminar I - A seminar format course covering topics in the ocean sciences and related areas of interest.
-Designed to develop communication and critical thinking skills, the course utilizes group discussion and library research to understand and interpret presentations by invited speakers.
-Topics will be addressed with increasing depth and sophistication as students progress through the series.
 All Marine Biology and Marine Science majors are required to enroll in this sequence for every semester in residence except the first-year fall and fourth-year spring semesters.
 Rec.
 1, Cr.
 1.

+OS001 : OS Seminar I - A seminar format course covering topics in the ocean sciences and related areas of interest.
+Designed to develop communication and critical thinking skills, the course utilizes group discussion and library research to understand and interpret presentations by invited speakers.
+Topics will be addressed with increasing depth and sophistication as students